 Once you start working on your Transition Plan, keep track of barrier removal projects.
 The Transition Plan is intended to be a living document, updated regularly to inform both staff and people with disabilities that progress is being made.

-As we celebrate the ADA’s 30th anniversary, now is the time to conduct a Self-Evaluation and prioritize inclusivity and compliance.
-How does not having an updated and compliant ADA Transition Plan impact people in your community?
+Not having an updated and compliant ADA Transition Plan may be impacting people in your community, so now is the time to conduct a Self-Evaluation and prioritize inclusivity and compliance.
 Kimley-Horn is here to help bridge the gap between the intent of the law and the practices of our clients so that everyone may have equal opportunities to enjoy civic life.